-Independent (Lead Director)
+Independent | Lead Director

-Principal Occupation Corporate Director
+Principal Occupation Director & Secretary, Cathton Investments Ltd.

 Director Since 2007

-2018 Attendance 100%
+2021 Attendance 100 %

-2018 Director Compensation \$52,000
+2021 Director Compensation \$37,125

-Common Shareholdings 3,000
+Common Shareholdings 125,600

-Committees Compensation & Governance (Chair)
+Committees Compensation & Governance (Chair) Audit

-Ralph B. Young Edmonton, Alberta, Canada
+Ralph Young Edmonton, Alberta, Canada

 Principal Occupation Corporate Director

 Director Since 1976

-2018 Attendance 100%
+2021 Attendance 100 %

-2018 Director Compensation \$36,000
+2021 Director Compensation \$48,125

-Common Shareholdings 1,414,333
+Common Shareholdings 1,405,300

 Committees Compensation & Governance

-NOTE: The term of office for each proposed director expires on the date of the next annual meeting of shareholders.
+NOTE: The term of office for each proposed director expires on the date on the next annual meeting of shareholders.

-No directors or proposed directors have been a director or officer of a company that was subject to an order, became bankrupt or was subject to penalties or sanctions.
+No director or proposed director has been a director or officer of a company that was subject to an order, became bankrupt or was subject to penalties or sanctions.

-The following Melcor directors are also directors of other reporting issuers:
+The following Melcor directors are also directors and/or officers of other reporting issuers: